syncfusion-content/blazor-docs/blazor/diagram-component/grid-lines.md

 ## Customize the Gridlines visibility

-The `SnapConstraints` enables you to show/hide the gridlines.
-The following code example illustrates how to show or hide gridlines.
+The `Constraints` property of SnapSettings class allows you to control the visibility of the gridlines.

 ```cshtml
 @using Syncfusion.Blazor.Diagram